Systems Architect · Organizational Builder · Associate Director

 Mariame Touré

-These days, it’s the American Federation of Teachers (AFT) — and the work behind national campaigns, high-stakes events, federal litigation, and the systems that carry them.
+Today, it’s the American Federation of Teachers.
+The work behind national campaigns, high-stakes events, federal litigation, and the systems that carry them.

 About this site

-I’m not actively broadcasting this site.
-I’m currently in a role I take seriously, and the people I want reading this are ones I invited — or ones who came by way of someone I trust.
+I don’t actively promote this site.
+I hold a position I take seriously, and the people I want reading these pages are the ones I’ve invited, or the ones who arrived through someone I trust.

 If you’re here, I assume you have a reason.
 Welcome.